akap97/DynamicProgramming/README.md

 #### 6) MatrixMul: Given a chain of n matrices A0 , . . . , An−1 to be multiplied, minimizie total cost of multiplication.

+#### 7) Knapsack_noRepeat:  Given n gold bars, find the maximum weight of gold that fits into a bag of capacity W .

+#### 8) 3EqualPartition: You and two of your friends have just returned back home after visiting various countries.
+Now you would like to evenly split all the souvenirs that all three of you bought.
+The first line contains an integer n.
+The second line contains integers v1 , v2 , . . . , vn separated by spaces.

+#### 9) SubsetSum: Given a set of non-negative integers, and a value sum, determine if there is a subset of the given set with sum equal to given sum.

+#### 10) Parenthization: Find the maximum value of an arithmetic expression by specifying the order of applying its arithmetic operations using additional parentheses.